Three problems with strategy

 Problem 1: We’re supposed to know what ‘Strategy’ is

 Strategy is part of our everyday language, but how often do we stop and articulate what we actually mean?
-For help I asked twitter how people would explain ‘strategy’ to their Mum.
-Amongst a dizzying set of metaphors covering everything from weddings to haircuts, four themes came out:
+For help, I asked twitter how people would explain ‘strategy’ to their Mum.
+Among a dizzying set of metaphors covering everything from weddings to haircuts, four themes came out:

 - It’s about knowing how you’ll get there.
 In Lorna Branton’s words, “What we are going to achieve and the pub version conversation about how we will do it.”

 - It’s different from operations and tactics.
 “Strategy: deciding where you want to go on holiday, getting everyone to agree, making a budget, and making a plan for what to do when you get there to meet everyone’s goals,” wrote Rebecca Godar.
 “Operations, not strategy: booking the holiday, shopping for holiday gear, getting on the plane.”

 We do all of these things in all other parts of our lives, yet it’s only at work we talk about ‘strategies’ (when did you last talk about your strategy for the weekend?).
 Hiding behind a mystique of ‘strategy’ gives woolly, vague thinking a free pass.

 Solution: Define what you actually mean by strategy and then design an approach which reflects it.

 Problem two : We think the ‘what’ is superior to the ‘how’

 So we know strategy has to include both the ‘what’ (the destination or purpose), and a credible ‘how’ (the journey and the means to get us there).
 Yet read any response to any published strategy and note how much attention the ‘what’ gets compared to the ‘how’.